How to Sign Up for Medicaid in Virginia: A Quick Guide for Residents

 You can find the Medicaid application form online at CommonHelp.

-This website lets you apply for multiple assistance programs with one form.
+This site lets you apply for several assistance programs with just one form.

-You can also get a paper application at your local Department of Social Services office.
+If you prefer a paper version, you can also grab one at your local Department of Social Services office.

 Who do I call if I need to talk to someone about applying for Medicaid in Virginia?

-They’re open Monday to Friday, 8 am to 7 pm, and Saturday 9 am to 12 pm.
+They’re available Monday through Friday from 8 AM to 7 PM and Saturday from 9 AM to 12 PM.

-You can also visit your local Department of Social Services office for in-person help.
+Of course, visiting your local Department of Social Services office is also an option for in-person help.

 What are the income rules to qualify for Medicaid here in Virginia?